trustmaster/trustmaster.github.io.src/content/post/visual-ai-engineering-with-pyflyde-pt2-rag.md

 Flow-based programming offers a unique approach to Data and AI Engineering.
 It aligns perfectly with the flow-based nature of data pipelines, providing a powerful tool for designing, structuring, and visualizing applications.
 This approach simplifies onboarding, enhances collaboration, and makes the development process more enjoyable.

 However, it's important to acknowledge that tools like Flyde and PyFlyde are still in their early stages.
 While they are excellent for learning, prototyping, and small to medium-sized projects, they may not yet be suitable for large-scale or corporate environments due to potential bugs and stability issues.
+As the time goes by and more people battle test them, eventually these tools may become the mainstream, given how naturally they fit into the agentic development workflow.

 #### Embracing AI Coding Assistants

 One of the standout benefits of this paradigm is its compatibility with AI coding assistants.
-By defining clear data flows and interfaces, AI assistants like Copilot can efficiently generate implementation code, making the development process smoother and more efficient.
-In fact, this is how this project built: I took more of an architect's seat defining the flows and the interfaces of the black boxes, and Copilot wrote most of the implementation code.
+By defining clear data flows and interfaces, AI assistants like Copilot and Claude can efficiently generate implementation code, making the development process smoother and more efficient.
+In fact, this is how this project built: I took more of an architect's seat defining the flows and the interfaces of the black boxes, and the AI agents wrote most of the implementation code.

 #### Next Steps

-Now that you have Flyde and PyFlyde in your toolkit, your journey begins.
+Now that you have Flyde and PyFlyde in your toolkit, your own journey begins.
 Whether you're building innovative prototypes, exploring new AI applications, or enhancing existing workflows, these tools help you to bring your ideas to life.

 If you're eager to dive deeper and explore more tools, here are some useful links: